Car Shakes When Going Over 60 MPH? Here’s Why

 Wheel balancing close up

-At low speeds, an imbalanced wheel makes the tire rock ever so slightly.
-It’s hardly noticeable at all.
+At low speeds, an unbalanced wheel makes the tire rock ever so slightly.
+It’s scarcely noticeable at all.
 You won’t be able to see it with the naked eye, either.

 As you reach higher speeds, the “wobbling” accelerates.
-Once you’re traveling fast enough, the swaying becomes more of a banging.
-This is the tire’s inside edge smashing against the road surface, then the outside, and so on.
+Once you’re traveling fast enough, the swaying becomes more of a pounding.
+This is the tire’s inner edge smashing against the road surface, then the exterior, and so on.

 This banging will come through as trembling and vibration.
-The entire car will shake, but it’ll be most intense through the steering wheel.
+The whole car will shake, but it’ll be most intense through the steering wheel.

 Unbalanced tires shouldn’t be an immediate hazard.
 However, you should still pull into the slow lane and drive as slowly as safely possible.
 Around 50 mph is a good benchmark – the minimum speed you’re allowed to travel on the interstate is 40 mph).

-Go to a nearby mechanic to have them inspected and rebalanced.
+Go to a local mechanic to have them examined and rebalanced.

 Suspension Components